Verses on Devotion

 And here is how another Yogananda disciple, the SRF editor Tara Mata, describes how Yogananda arrived at many gospel interpretations:

 He will come to a passage which is so obscure that it defies all possibility of plain interpretation.
-He will look blankly at me or one of his other secretaries for a while, close his eyes, and presently out will come the whole plain meaning [of what defied plain interpretations, as she had just meant].
-He gets it entirely from inspiration [right or wrong, as the case may be] (Yogananda 2004, xvii)
+He will look blankly at me or one of his other secretaries for a while, close his eyes, and presently out will come the whole plain meaning [of what defied plain interpretations, as she had just claimed].
+He gets it entirely from inspiration [right or wrong so] (Yogananda 2004, xvii)

-Sounds good?
-They do it to impress.
-Take that into account.
 Getting a second opinion help some.
-Another writer, Geoffrey Falk, tells that Tara Mata was no good judge of what was plain:
+The Canadian Geoffrey Falk tells that Tara Mata was no good judge of what was plain:

 Yogananda's long-time editor-in-chief Tara Mata . . . bought some books on Hindi, read through them, and went on to "translate" the entire Autobiography of a Yogi into Hindu.
 However, it proved to be several hundred pages of gibberish.
 She refused to acknowledge that, and so did the SRF leaders.